 Courrèges returns to Southern California

-Staying true to its signature style, the brand commissioned Belgian architect Bernard Dubois, who designed the boutique as a continuation of his previous work for Courrèges.
-The chrome pillars, mirrored ceilings, and fitting rooms echo the recently opened Courrèges store in the Marais neighborhood in Paris.
-The warm white flooring and furnishings create a relaxed and inviting atmosphere.
-The boutique's layout is designed to "streamline the customer experience," with distinct areas for men's and women's collections.
+True to form, the brand called on Belgian architect Bernard Dubois, who designed the boutique in keeping with his previous spaces for the brand.
+In fact, the chrome pillars, mirrored ceilings and fitting rooms are reminiscent of the recently opened Courrèges store in Paris' Marais.
+The slightly warm white floor and furniture intend to give the space a relaxing atmosphere, while the overall boutique itself was designed and laid out to “streamline the customer experience,” by creating separate corners for the men’s and women’s collections,